CarlosGIbanez/MySecondBrain/Concepts/Data Science/Tools.md

 Here are some tools needed for this profession:

+## Python 🐍 and R

+These programing lenguagues are the most popular in Data Scientist's circules.
+This because they have a great community and a lot of useful packegues and libraries such as Numpy, Pandas, Sckit-learn, etc.

+Python is a multiparadigm lenguage used in a lot of roles across tech industry.
+R has its focus in statistics.

 ## Jupyter notebooks 📓

 A Jupyter notebook is a "digital article" for scientist.